IP 216.73.216.47 has been banned until the end of time because of VPN Detected

 Advertisement

-Because they're Indo-Aryan, seething raisinalian.
+Because they're gemmy, seething raisinalian.

 (he also made a cockroach woahjak but its unknown to explain why he larps himself as a mexican but he also upvoted in a old post where a idf greedy person burns himself or in a post about toonsoy in a book cover)